Simulation Control#

 • number mesh adapt: number of mesh adaptations during the steady-state simulation.

-• stop tolerance: tolerance at which the adjoint time stepping steady state simulation (method = steady_bdf) stops.
+• stop tolerance: tolerance at which the adjoint time stepping steady-state simulation (method = steady_bdf) stops.
+The adjoint time stepping will stop when the \(\mathcal{L}_2\) norm of the initial residual is lower than stop tolerance at the beginning of a time step.

 Note